FrancesHitchcock/reading-notes/Module2/class6.md

 ### What is the DOM

 The DOM is a representation of the HTML page in the form of nodes and objects.

+### The relationship between the DOM and JS

+The DOM can be manipulated using JavaScript methods such as `document.getElementById` and many more.